 Is Choripán a Hotdog?

 At first glance, choripán does resemble a hot dog.
-And like a classic coney dog in American stadiums, you’ll find this sausage sandwich at virtually any sporting evening in Argentina.
+And like a classic coney dog in American stadiums, you’ll find this sausage sandwich at virtually any sporting event in Argentina.

 Is one better than the other?
 You judge, they both have very unique and distinctive flavors.
 They’re both super easy to make and both are always a hit with the crowds.
 In short however, choripán is not a hot dog at all.
 So what is choripán…..